-How the First Doctor in Columbus, Ohio Founded the First City Park
+The First Doctor in Columbus, Ohio Founded its First City Park Near a Famous Hospital

 A Hospital Leads to a Famous Park

 An acquaintance at OhioHealth asked why one of the hospital campus streets is named "White Cross Way."
-I explained that I was born at White Cross Hospital in Goodale Park, the facility moved north, became Riverside Methodist Hospital, and then the anchor of the OhioHealth System.
+I explained that I was born at White Cross Hospital in Goodale Park, and then the facility moved north, became Riverside Methodist Hospital, the anchor of the modern OhioHealth System.

 The idea of the modern park began with the formation of three urban parks: Lafayette Park in St. Louis, a park near the Smithsonian in Washington D.C., and Goodale Park in Columbus.— WOSU's "Columbus Neighborhoods" - Short North